 27th May 1953 page 51.
 Versions of this advert appeared in the Australian Women’s Weekly in May-June 1953.
 “Exclusive Beauclaire buttons to match” the wool are mentioned.

-From a vintage Twinprufe knitting booklet, undated but the early 1950s.
+From a vintage Twinprufe knitting booklet, c.1954.

 The Sunday Herald, 16 August 1953 page 34.